seantehds/tp/docs/UserGuide.md

 **A**: Of course!
 You can create an issue about the bug [here](https://github.com/AY2324S1-CS2103T-T17-1/tp/issues).
 Don't forget to include details about the bug and how to reproduce it.
 We really appreciate your contribution!

 **Q**: Is there a way for us to customise the font and the colour of the app?
 **A**: Unfortunately, we do not offer customisable features for now.
-However, do keep a look -ut for potential updates in the future!
+However, do keep a lookout for potential updates in the future!

 **Q**: Can I still use this app without an internet connection?
 **A**: Definitely!
 This app is designed to be used without an internet connection!
 Your tasks and progress would be saved on your local computer.